Gain access to personalized product screening, the best pricing, rewards, and more!

 What to Look For

 Voles are burrowing creatures.
-They will dig and create areas to rest in, as well as tunnels to travel underground.
+They dig and create areas to rest in and tunnels to travel underground.
 Check for signs of a disturbed yard, such as fresh piles of dirt.
-If you have a garden, you will also want to look for damaged roots and wilting plants.
+You will also want to look for damaged roots and wilting plants if you have a garden.

 Treatment

-Now that you have identified your pest animal as a vole and taken note of areas where it is most active, you can use your live trap.
+Now that you have identified your pest animal as a vole and noted areas where it is most active, you can use your live trap.
 Be sure to wear gloves when handling the trap to prevent leaving your scent.
-If a vole picks up a human scent on the trap, it will avoid the trap, which will make it ineffective.
+If a vole picks up a human scent on the trap, it will avoid it, making it ineffective.

 You want the vole to enter the live trap with the help of bait.
 Because of this, competing food sources need to be removed.
-Remove any debris from your lawn, while also cleaning up birdseed if you have a bird feeder.
+Remove any debris from your lawn and clean up birdseed if you have a bird feeder.
 You can also mow your grass and remove weeds to cut out additional food sources for these invasive creatures.

-By now, you should have taken note of areas with high vole activity.
-These areas are where you will put your trap.
+By now, you should have noted areas with high vole activity.
+These are where you will put your trap.
 Be sure to place your trap on an even surface.
 Since voles live in packs, consider placing several traps in your desired areas.

 Using the proper bait will increase your chances of catching a vole.
-Use peanut butter as bait to ensure that a vole cannot take the bait and run away without being caught.
+Use peanut butter as bait to ensure that a vole cannot take it and run away without being caught.
 The bait should be placed near the back of the trap.
-This ensures that the vole will need to step on the trigger plate in order to reach the food.
+This ensures that the vole will need to step on the trigger plate to reach the food.

 Prevention

-After using your live trap, you want to make sure that wild animals do not invade your property again.
+After using your live trap, you want to ensure that wild animals do not invade your property again.
 You can take some preventative measures to keep your area vole-free.

 Sanitation

-An unkempt yard will be sure to attract voles.
+An unkempt yard will attract voles.
 Regularly maintain your area by mowing your lawn and removing weeds.
-Soil can be tilled to destroy established burrows.
+Till the soil to destroy established burrows.
 Sweep up and dispose of debris.
 This will prevent voles from returning in search of food.

 Key Takeaways

-• Voles are similar in appearance to rats and are active during both day and night.
+- Voles are similar in appearance to rats and are active day and night.
 They can cause extensive damage to trees, plants, and other vegetation.

-• Bait the live trap with peanut butter, making sure it is placed behind the trigger plate of the trap.
+- Bait the live trap with peanut butter, placing it behind the trigger plate.

-• Check the trap once in the morning and once in the evening.
-Once a vole is caught, check with your local authorities to make sure you safely and correctly release it.
+- Check the trap once in the morning and once in the evening.
+Once a vole is caught, check with your local authorities to ensure you safely and correctly release it.

-• Prevent voles from entering your property again by removing any potential food sources.
-You can do this by regularly maintaining your lawn and removing debris, as well as other food sources such as birdseed and tilling the soil.
+- Prevent voles from entering your property again by removing any potential food sources.
+You can do this by regularly maintaining your lawn, removing debris and other food sources such as birdseed, and tilling the soil.